Low-Frequency Noise Performance of Microstrip-Coupled Lumped-Element Aluminum KIDs using Hydrogenated Amorphous Silicon Parallel-Plate Capacitors for NEW-MUSIC: Abstract

 \section{Abstract}

-We present measurements of the low-frequency noise of microstrip-coupled, lumped-element aluminum kinetic inductance detectors that use hydrogenated amorphous silicon parallel-plate capacitors (Al/a-Si:H MS-PPC-LEKIDs), which are under development for the Next-generation Extended Wavelength MUltiband Submillimeter Inductance Camera (NEW-MUSIC).
-We show that, under dark conditions, these devices are generation recombination (GR) noise dominated down to 0.1 Hz and, under optical load, they are likely dominated by GR and photon noise down to tenths of a Hz and possibly lower, both in spite of the use of a-Si:H PPCs.
-Our measurements set limits on the low-frequency two-level-system (TLS) noise of the a-Si:H material that are consistent with higher frequency measurements in the 0.1--10~kHz regime.
-These results establish that our MS-PPC-LEKID design for NEW-MUSIC will be photon-noise-limited under a range of observing conditions and, more generally, that a-Si:H PPC-KIDs are a viable new detector technology for even low modulation-rate applications such as astronomy.
+We present measurements of the low-frequency noise of \mrep{a} microstrip-coupled, lumped-element aluminum kinetic inductance \mrep{detector design} that use\mrep{s a} hydrogenated amorphous silicon parallel-plate capacitor (Al/a-Si:H MS-PPC-LEKID), \mrep{a design} under development for the Next-generation Extended Wavelength MUltiband Submillimeter Inductance Camera (NEW-MUSIC)\mrep{\ on the Leighton Chajnantor Telescope (LCT)}.
+We show that, under dark conditions, \mrep{this design's noise PSD is dominated by }generation\mrep{-}recombination (GR) noise down to 0.1 Hz\mrep{.} Our measurements set \mrep{upper} limits on the low-frequency \mrep{(0.01--1~Hz) }two-level-system (TLS) noise of the a-Si:H material that are consistent with \mrep{prior} measurements \mrep{at} 0.1--10~kHz. \mrep{By extrapolating these measurements to optically loaded operating conditions and comparing to prior measurements above 100~Hz of noise dominated by photon and quasiparticle statistics under optical load, we project that the Al/a-Si:H MS-PPC-LEKID design's noise PSD will be photon- and generation-recombination-noise-dominated down to tenths of Hz under expected telescope on-sky optical loads.} These results \mrep{are an important milestone toward demonstrating that Al/a-Si:H MS-PPC-LEKIDs, and a-Si:H PPC-KIDs more generally,} are a viable new detector technology for even low modulation-rate applications such as astronomy.